Texas Layoffs — September 2023

 Largest Layoffs

-The biggest impact was at Owens-Brockway Glass Container at its Waco facility, reporting 300 affected workers.
+The largest notice was filed by Owens-Brockway Glass Container at its Waco facility, reporting 300 affected workers.
 ED Tucker Powersports followed with 165 workers.

 Trend & Outlook